dw-recruitment/todo-list-agwiq550/README.md

 note: for testing, it is essential the db be named anon-todo This can be changed in the src/anon_todo/model.clj file.
+Also, the user should have access to the db to be able to create new tables.

 To start a web server for the application, run: